audiojs/audio/README.md

 ## Motivation

-We wanted to create high-level utility for audio manipulations, to the contrary low-level [audio packages](https://github.com/audiojs).
-We looked for an analog of [Color](https://npmjs.org/package/color) for color manipulations, [jQuery](https://jquery.org) for DOM, [regl](https://npmjs.org/package/regl) for WebGL, [opentype.js](http://opentype.js.org/) for fonts, in audio world.
+We wanted to create high-level utility for audio manipulations, to the contrary of low-level audio packages, which are plenty in npm.
+We looked for analog of [Color](https://npmjs.org/package/color) for color manipulations, [jQuery](https://jquery.org) for DOM, [regl](https://npmjs.org/package/regl) for WebGL, [opentype.js](http://opentype.js.org/) for fonts, in audio land.

-The result turned out to be central infrastructural component for [audiojs packages](https://github.com/audiojs) and glue for [audio visualizing components](https://github.com/audio-lab).
+The road took us couple of years and multitude of components.

 ## Credits